-JAG strongly recommends against using an endoscopy unit to care for inpatients as this is likely to have a negative impact on a patient’s privacy and patient experience.
-We recommend that services read JAG briefing 18/01 ‘Use of endoscopy as an inpatient area’ which clarifies JAG’s position and provides further advice.
+JAG strongly recommends against using an endoscopy unit to care for inpatients as this is likely to have a negative impact on patients' privacy and experience.
+JAG's guidance about the use of endoscopy as an inpatient area clarifies JAG’s position and provides further advice.

 Articles in this section